AtitShetty/p2mp-ftp/README.md

 - If the packet is not dropped, then the data from this packet is saved in the specified file using ``` FileOutputStream ``` .
 - Once the file is successfully saved, it will send an ACK to the sender.

+### About Packet Format

+- For this project we have created a POJO called as Packet.java.
+This has fields for headers and data and will be transferred between clients and servers.
+- This will ensure that a protocol is followed for communication by all the nodes and easily maintained in JAVA.
+- All the fields are of byte[] array format, so we can control the length of the packet as per requirement.

 ## Installation